marek-cottingham/magSonify/docs/src/usage_notes.rst

 .. warning::

     The cache size is unlimited and there is no automatic deletion of the cache.
 Ensure cache deletion before uninstalling the package.
+Suitable for development only.

 .. note::